HTTPS component

 3. Create a certificate for the machine with TrueConf Border Controller.
 If you do not have a commercial certificate, you can create a self-signed certificate as it is described in our knowledge base.

-4. Copy the certificate and key obtained at step 3 to the directory <path_to_border_controller>\etc\crt\ where <path_to_border_controller> is the path to the executable file of the component.
+4. Copy the certificate and key obtained at step 3 to the directory <path_to_border_controller>\etc\crt\ where <path_to_border_controller> is the path to the executable file of the component on your OS.

 5. Rename the certificate and key files as <guid>.crt and <guid>.key where <guid> is a 128-bit GUID identifier which will be the same for both files.
 It can be generated with the help of the online service UUID Generator (opens new window).